obestwalter/i3configger/README.md

 # i3configger

-**Note In case you have no idea what this is about:** This is a tool mainly aimed at users who already have some experience with [i3](https://i3wm.org). i3 is a great tiling window manager - try it out if you have some time, but be careful - you might never be able to switch back to traditional desktop environments.
+**Note In case you have no idea what this is about:** This is a tool mainly aimed at users who already have some experience with [i3](https://i3wm.org). i3 is a great tiling window manager - try it out if you have some time, but be careful: you might never be able to switch back to traditional desktop environments.

 **What does it do?** In short: i3configger makes i3 a bit more malleable by adding a way to simply change variable values and switch between different parts of the configuration.